 Invocare share price volatility

 InvoCare Limited provides funeral, cemetery, crematoria, and related services in Australia, New Zealand, and Singapore.
-The company operates 290 funeral locations, and 16 cemeteries and crematoria under various brands.
-It also offers HeavenAddress, an online memorial community service; LifeArt coffins; and Guardian Plan, a prepaid funeral plan.
-In addition, the company operates MyGriefAssist, an online grief resource Website; and MyMemorial, a Website that provides range of cremation and burial memorial options, as well as provides digital funeral planning services under the Funeral Planner brand name.
+The company operates approximately 290 funeral home locations, and 18 cemeteries and crematoria that offers burial, memorialization, and cremation services.
+It also offers pet cremation services under the Patch & Purr, Pets in Peace, Family Pet Care, and the Lanswood and Edenhill brands; and LifeArt coffins.
+In addition, the company operates MyGriefAssist, an online grief resource website; and MyMemorial, a website that provides range of cremation and burial memorial options.
+Further, it offers digital funeral planning services under the Funeral Planner brand name; and Guardian Plan, a prepaid funeral plan.
 InvoCare Limited was incorporated in 2001 and is headquartered in North Sydney, Australia.

 Frequently asked questions

 Amazon Prime Day’s best deals on big-ticket items: Up to 46% off

 From segways to stand up paddle boards, these are the best Prime Day savings on the most expensive items.

 Nacon RIG 500 Pro HC Gen 2 review: Super comfortable gaming headphones

 The Nacon Rig 500 Pro HC headphones have wide console and PC compatibility, Dolby Atmos licensing and a genuinely comfortable design, even for longer gaming sessions.

 Oppo Find X3 Neo 5G review: Oppo’s better flagship phone